-After breakfast we head back to Delhi and the last night of our tour, at the Taj Diplomatic Enclave.
+After breakfast we head back to Delhi and the last night of our tour, at the Taj Palace Hotel.
 Dinner is included this evening.

 In the morning we will transfer to the airport for our flight home, arriving back in the UK to reflect on a once-in-a-lifetime tour.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement (date dependent) Price includes thirteen nights’ accommodation in three, four or five-star hotels, with breakfast and seven meals, scheduled flights to/from Delhi, all transfers, all local accommodation taxes, all flight taxes, all touring as mentioned, all local transport by train or coach as described, hotel porterage of one item of luggage per person and the services of an experienced Riviera Travel tour manager.

 Included excursions are guided tours of New and Old Delhi, Agra and the Taj Mahal, Fatehpur Sikri, two game drives in Ranthambore, Jaipur city tour and a visit to the Amber Fort.

 Visa not included.

 All British passport holders require a visa for India.
 Please ensure that you have at least two empty pages in your passport and that your passport is valid for a minimum of 190 days from the time of submitting your visa application.
 At the time of departure you will be able to travel as long as both the passport and the visa are valid.

 Personal applications: to apply for an Indian visa please visit www.vfsglobal.com/india/uk where you can apply, pay online and schedule an appointment to submit your application in person at your nearest centre, dependent on your home address.